Mamadou Sidiki Diabaté: Biography

-The Diabaté Legacy
+Diabaté legacy

 The Diabaté family has produced 72 generations of kora players and jalis, the Malian counterpart of griots, or West African historians.
 A jali transmits the ancient oral history of western Africa through poetry and praise songs, and, like the Diabaté family, they are often also musicians.

 Madou's father, the late Sidiki Diabaté, is widely known as "The King of Kora."
 Sidiki was from The Gambia, but is family background is from Mali.
 Sidiki migrated to Mali during the years between World War II and 1961.
-His songs’ nationalist message became a powerful voice in the call for Independence.
+His songs' nationalist message became a powerful voice in the call for Independence.
 "Kaira," one of Sidiki's more popular songs, shares its name with a collective of young jalis in the Kita region of western Mali.
 Although the group was banned by the colonial French, the song remained popular and encouraged support for the Malian branch of the African Democratic Rally, led by the first president of independent Mali, Modibo Keita.

 Sidiki Diabaté also played an important role in the preservation of Malian and Mandé history and culture.
 Sidiki performed with L'Ensemble Instrumental National du Mali, who performed Mandingo music and was one of West Africa's first national acoustic bands.
 They received the first prize at the Festival des Arts Nègres in Dakar in 1966, and a gold-medal at the Pan-African Cultural Festival at Algiers in 1969.
 Sidiki was also featured as a soloist on the first recording to feature the kora exclusively.
 The recording, called "Ancient Strings," brought together Mali's most respected korists; in addition to Sidiki Diabaté, Djelimadi Sissoko, Batrou Sekou Kouyate and N'fa Diabaté.

 Mamadou Sidiki Diabaté's brother, Toumani Diabaté, is also a part of the family's growing musical legacy.
 Toumani was the first kora player to win a Grammy Award in 2006 and he has collaborated with musicians from all over the world, including Taj Mahal, Ketama, and Roswell Rudd.